Defend International: Women and Children

-DI expressed that it has identified strategies to address violence against women and child marriages.
+DI has identified strategies to address violence against women and child marriages.

 DI has called for an end to female genital mutilation and the elimination of all forms of violence and discrimination against women and girls.
 In 2015, DI called on UN negotiators of the Arms Trade Treaty to include a legally-binding provision to prevent armed gender-based violence.

 Defend International has endorsed the Every Woman Treaty on violence against women and girls worldwide and is a member of the Everywoman Everywhere Coalition.

 Minorities

 In a partnership with artists like Edison band, Claude Arfaras, Jane Adams and Daniel Dalopo, Defend International launched a worldwide campaign in September 2014 to raise awareness about the Yazidis, Kobanî and the Christians and also called for the international community to intensify the efforts aimed at rescuing women and children enslaved by ISIL.

 Co-founder of Defend International Widad Akreyi stated that ISIL uses slavery and rape as weapons of war against Yazidis and Christians.